frida/frida-website/docs/javascript-api.md

     (in bytes) as a JavaScript number.
 This is used to make your scripts more portable.

++   `Process.isDebuggerAttached()`: returns a boolean indicating whether a debugger is currently attached

 +   `Process.getCurrentThreadId()`: get this thread's OS-specific id as a JavaScript number